TV Entertainment Centers

 During

-In this early installation photo the Luna Night panels are going up on the center column while scaffolding still flanks both sides.
-You can already see the drama: the deep gloss black against the white Calacatta surround, the open glass-front fireplace box at the base, and the oversized geometric chandelier above — all working together in a space with a ceiling that just keeps going up.
+In this early install photo the Luna Night panels are going up on the center column with scaffolding still on both sides.
+The contrast is already working.
+Deep gloss black against the white Calacatta surround, the open glass-front fireplace box at the base, the oversized geometric chandelier above, and a ceiling that just keeps going.

 During: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL